ChrisKurz/nRF_Connect_SDK/README.md

 - [Adding Zephyr Logging](doc/NCSv2.3.0_02_ZephyrLogging.md) - Here we add Zephyr Logging to our project.
 This allows us to get debug messages during runtime.

 - [Adding Zephyr Shell](doc/NCSv2.3.0_10_ZephyrShell.md) - Here we add Zephyr Shell to our project.
 This module is a UNIX-like shell.

+## Zephyr Kernel Services

+- [Data Passing: FIFOs](doc/NCSv2.3.0_ZKS_02_fifo.md) - This hands-on demonstrates how Zephyr's FIFO handling is done in its kernel.